 18.2.
 Upon receiving the said trophy the following agreement will be signed in connection with the safe keeping and eventual return of the trophy to the League.

 We the undersigned Officials of the................................Club do on their behalf receive The Cymru Premier League's Development League Cup and acknowledge that same has been delivered into our keeping in good and sound condition.

 We agree that the Club will return the said trophy to the League within 28 days of the end of the following season or upon request by the League Secretary.

 We further agree to indemnify the League against Loss of or Damage to the trophy while in our possession or otherwise to provide an exact replica of the Cup concerned.

 Note: No inscription is allowed to be placed on the Cups by any Club.

-21.1.
-All clubs in membership, and those applying for membership, must have grounds that are acceptable to the CPL Panel.
+19.1.
+All clubs in membership, and those applying for membership, must have grounds that are acceptable to the Board.

-21.2.
-All matches are to be played on private grounds or grounds deemed suitable by the Management Committee.
+19.2.
+All League matches are to be played on private grounds or grounds deemed suitable by the Board.

 The dressing rooms for both teams must be heated, well ventilated, free of damp, secure and must be situated within the boundaries of the ground.

 Separate changing rooms must be provided for both teams, capable of accommodating a minimum of 16 persons.